schappim/mBot-Gitbook/section-4-chapter-23-the-if-and-ifelse-control-structure.md

 * How to have the mBot make desicions
 * How to use the "if" and "if...else" control blocks
+* How to "nest" control blocks into other such blocks
 * What is a "condition" and how it affects the flow of the execution of a program

 ---